 A study has shown that the beard growth rate is affected by genes.
 Unfortunately, nature is stronger than nurture, at least when it comes to beards.

-But there is no need to fret about the seemingly slow rate of hair growth stage for your beard.
+But there is no need to fret about the seemingly slow rate of hair growth for your beard.

 There are a lot of factors why the rate of hair growth is slower, and there are some suggestions on how to take care of these.

 Several factors greatly affect the hair growth of your beard, but below are two that are quite common.
 The first one presents at the start of growing your beard and the second one is most often encountered when your beard is around three months old, depending on how fast you grow facial hair.

 In this sense, combing them will help.
 Instead of scratching your beard, it is better to comb it instead.
 If you need help deciding on the best beard comb or brush for you, please check out our guide.

 The stress hormone cortisol is the enemy of everyone, including your beard.
 The body will secrete more of this hormone and less of other hormones that will actually help your beard grow faster and fuller.

 This is the reason why there are different kinds of beard oil and balms offered on the market to help you get the natural and essential oils that you need for your beard to stay refreshed.
 It does not necessarily make your hair grow directly, but it gives a better environment for growing your beard.

 Combing is crucial, simply because it is the most efficient way to spread those oils without damaging your hair follicle.
-Whether they are the oils being secreted by your own body or added oils through applications of beard oil and beard balms.
+Whether they are the oils being secreted by your own body or added oils through applications of beard oil and balms.

 This is because the oils will be properly and evenly applied to the hair follicles and skin.
 That way, even if you are experiencing stress and your body is secreting cortisol, your beard will still be getting the critical oils it needs to grow.